Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 ### HR Features
 The following HR features can be controlled per department:

+#### HR Onboarding Features
 - **hr/onboarding/create-user** - Allows users to create new users in the onboarding section
 - **hr/onboarding/schedule-inductions** - Allows users to schedule inductions in the onboarding section

+Important: HR Onboarding features are dependent on the main HR Onboarding page access.
+When the main HR Onboarding page (`hr/onboarding`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main HR Onboarding page is enabled, individual HR Onboarding features can be selectively enabled or disabled.

+#### HR Queries Features
 - **hr/queries/send-query** - Allows users to send queries in the queries section

+Important: HR Queries features are dependent on the main HR Queries page access.
+When the main HR Queries page (`hr/queries`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main HR Queries page is enabled, individual HR Queries features can be selectively enabled or disabled.

+#### HR Users Features
 - **hr/users/view-details** - Allows users to view user details in the users management section

-Important: HR features are dependent on their respective HR page access.
-When the main HR pages (`hr/onboarding`, `hr/queries`, `hr/users`) are disabled for a department, all related sub-features are automatically inaccessible.
-When the main HR pages are enabled, individual HR features can be selectively enabled or disabled.
+Important: HR Users features are dependent on the main HR Users page access.
+When the main HR Users page (`hr/users`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main HR Users page is enabled, individual HR Users features can be selectively enabled or disabled.

 ### Wiki Features
 The following wiki features can be controlled per department:
 - **resources/wiki/create** - Allows users to access the create wiki page
 - **resources/wiki/create-topic** - Allows users to create new topics in the wiki

 Important: Wiki features are dependent on the main wiki page access.
 When the main wiki page (`resources/wiki`) is disabled for a department, all wiki sub-features are automatically inaccessible.
 When the main wiki page is enabled, individual wiki features can be selectively enabled or disabled.
+Additionally, the "Create Topic" feature (`resources/wiki/create-topic`) is dependent on the "Create Wiki" page access (`resources/wiki/create`).

 ### Inventory Features
 The following inventory features can be controlled per department: